 For every woman out there over age 50 who knows that beauty comes from within, but who also wants to look the best you can, this article is for you.
-And, for those of you curious about plastic surgery, Botox injections, and fillers, so we'll cover that as well.
-There aren't many miracle fixes in these 14 tips, but there is a lot of advice I swear by, a few decent recipes, and an attitude that the years after age 50 are full of wonder and beauty.
+And, for those of you curious about plastic surgery, Botox injections, and fillers, we'll cover that as well.
+There aren't many miracle fixes in these tips, but there is a lot of advice I swear by, a few decent recipes, and an attitude that the years after age 50 are full of even more wonder and beauty.

 Wear Sunscreen Every Day

 I know it's tedious to constantly hear about the importance of sunscreen, but if there is one beauty rule I'd tell my 15-year-old self it's to wear a decent sunscreen every day.
 Nothing damages your skin more than exposure to the sun.
 It's the number one cause of skin cancer and a major cause of brown spots and wrinkles.

 Here's the catch: not all sunscreens are equal.
 You should choose a sunscreen of at least 30 SPF and you should choose one that blocks UVA and UVB rays.

-Three things to remember once you've found the right a sunscreen:
+Three things to remember once you've found the right sunscreen: